blackboardsh/electrobun/README.md

 **Project Goals**

 - Write typescript for the main process and webviews without having to think about it.
-- Isolation between main and webview processes with fast RPC between them.
+- Isolation between main and webview processes with fast, typed, easily to implement RPC between them.
 - Decouple shipping Bun and Web runtimes from shipping your application code.
 - Small app bundles ~18MB zipped (when using system webview, 99% of this is the bun runtime zipped)
 - Even smaller app updates < 200KB (when only your app code changes users just download that, so you can ship at web speed)